Elise Thorsnes: International career

 In 2006 Thorsnes made her debut for Norway Women's National Team, but she was not included in the squad for the 2007 Women's World Cup.
 Thorsnes scored her first goal for Norway against Italy at the 2008 Algarve Cup.
 In 2008 Thorsnes was named to the Norwegian Team for the Beijing Olympics, she appeared in three matches.
 Norway lost to Brazil in the Quarter-finals.

 She scored her second international goal in the Quarter-finals of the 2009 European Championships, helping Norway defeat Sweden 3–1.
 Thorsnes participated in the 2011 World Cup.
 She appeared in all three group games for Norway, and scored a goal in Norway's final game, a 2–1 loss to Australia.
 Norway finished third in their group and did not advance to the knockout round.

 At the 2013 European Championships Thorsnes appeared in every game for Norway as they advanced all the way to the Championship game, where they lost to Germany 1–0.

 Thorsnes appeared in her second World Cup in 2015.
 She played in all four games for Norway, who were eliminated in the Round of 16 by England.
 Norway had a very disappointing European Championship in 2017, as they lost all three group games and failed to score a goal.
 Thorsnes started two games.

-Thorsnes appeared in six games for Norway in World Cup Qualification, she scored one goal.
+Thorsnes appeared in six games for Norway in the 2019 World Cup Qualification, scoring one goal.
 Norway won their qualifying group and qualified for the 2019 World Cup.